bpmutter/bpio-ii/src/data/blog/nl-to-mongodb.md

 #### Advantages of This Approach

-1. **Scalable**: We can generate N users × M use cases × P natural language queries × O MongoDB queries, making it easy to scale from hundreds to thousands of test cases.
+1. **Scalable**: Generate `N` users × `M` use cases × `P` natural language queries × `O` MongoDB queries.
+   For example, 8×8×8×8 = 4,096 test cases.
-2. **Flexible**: The process works with any MongoDB database - just point it at your collections and let it generate relevant queries.
+2. **Flexible**: The process adapts to any MongoDB database.
+Simply point it at your collections.
-3. **Extensible**: We can intervene at any step to build targeted datasets for specific features or use cases.
+3. **Extensible**: Intervene at any step to create targeted datasets for specific features or use cases.
+   For example, in the NL query generation step, you could prompt it to only create timeseries-related queries.

 This approach creates a comprehensive benchmark that covers realistic query patterns while maintaining quality and relevance to actual MongoDB usage.